-"(a1) Grant Program. - An eligible fire department may apply to the Commissioner for a grant under this section.
+- "(a1) Grant Program.
+An eligible fire department may apply to the Commissioner for a grant under this section.
 In awarding grants under this section, the Commissioner must, to the extent possible, select applicants from all parts of the State based upon need.
-The Commissioner must award the grants on May 15 of each year subject to the following limitations:

-- (1) The size of a grant may not exceed thirty thousand dollars (\$30,000). - (2) The applicant shall match the grant on a dollar-for-dollar basis. basis, unless the applicant receives less than fifty thousand dollars (\$50,000) per year from other sources, in which case the applicant shall match one dollar (\$1.00) for each three dollars (\$3.00) of grant funds. - (3) The grant may be used only for equipment purchases, payment of highway use taxes on those purchases, or capital expenditures necessary to provide fire protection services."
+The Commissioner must award the grants on May 15 May 15, or on the first business day after May 15 if May 15 falls on a weekend or a holiday, of each year subject to the following limitations: - (1) The size of a grant may not exceed thirty thousand dollars (\$30,000). - (2) The applicant shall match the grant on a dollar-for-dollar basis. basis, unless the applicant receives less than fifty thousand dollars (\$50,000) per year from municipal and county funding, in which case the applicant shall match one dollar (\$1.00) for each three dollars (\$3.00) of grant funds. - (3) The grant may be used only for equipment purchases, payment of highway use taxes on those purchases, costs of putting property acquired from the Department of Defense through the Firefighter Property (FFP) and federal Excess Property (FEPP) programs in service, or capital expenditures necessary to provide fire protection services."